 How Quickly Do Patients Notice Results From Treatment?

-Most of our patients see improvement of symptoms in as little as a week after wearing a removable orthotic.
+Most of our patients see improvement in symptoms in as little as a week after wearing a removable orthotic.

 What Percentage of TMJ Patients Require Surgery or Full Mouth Construction?